Drudoo/MED10/README.md

 - [ ] :mortar_board: change educator icon size.
 - [ ] :sound: add sound
 - [ ] :mute: make sound button work.
-- [ ] :skull: respawn if answer right on dead question.
+- [ ] :skull: respawn at the same place if answer right on dead question.
+- [ ] destroy scene when new is loaded, so old stuff is not there.
+- [ ] save student name
+- [ ] assessment based on the games result.
+Save that to file and load in to assessment scene.
+- [ ] dont show gallery before pressing download.

 ## Open architecture
 - :bangbang: How can plugins be created.

 ## Questions

-- Is it okay to not have some of the functionality, like cloud structure and game sharing?
-- Teacher
+## Report

+- clarify advantages and disadvantages

+## LaTeX

+- Fix Other Sources in report

 ## Problems :ant: :heavy_plus_sign: Bugs :bug: